dragsa/dataroot-barbot/README.md

 Steps to setup dev env:
 - start docker compose:

-  `docker-compos -f docker-compose/docker-compose.yaml up`
+  `docker-compos -f docker-compose/docker-compose-develop.yaml up`

   this includes database and fake bars server running on some_IP:8080;
   this fake server is just a JSON serving entity which has 3 different resources to simulate real-life different IP addresses;
 - start BarBot;
+  this step will init database with some default values (like 2 basic types of questionnaire);
-- register fake bars via BarBot register API.
+- register fake bars via BarBot register API;
+  fake bars are not inserted by barbot application during startup intentionally as this is external source.

 unfortunately, given the way docker is implemented on Windows platform there seems to be no way to provide registration data as plain SQL inserts because IP addresses are different on each deployment.